Each year, thousands of people in the U.S. are hospitalized for burn injuries, including serious chemical burns.

 Emergency Medical Care for Chemical Burns

-• If emergency workers can easily reach the injured or if they are stuck.
+- If emergency responders can quickly access the burned or if they are pinned down.

-• How long the person has been in contact with the chemical.
+- How long the individual has been exposed to the chemical.

-Even if the burn is small and you’ve done basic first aid, it’s a good idea to call your doctor.
-They can help you understand the injury and the chemical involved, and let you know if you need more treatment.
+Even if the burn is minor and you’ve performed primary first aid, it’s best to call your physician.
+Your doctor will be able to explain the injury and the chemical, and tell you whether you require additional treatment.

 Chemical Burn Prevention